How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Step 5 — Verify Level and Plumb

 Place a level on the threshold to check for slope or warping, then hold it against both side jambs to confirm they’re plumb.
 Record any deviation.
 If the sill slopes more than about 5 mm end-to-end, correct it before installation.
-Folding systems require near perfect openings, any sag or warping will cause the doors to drift or not latch properly.
+Folding doors require near perfect openings, any sag or warping will cause the folding doors to drift or not latch properly.

 Step 6 — Measure Stack Space and Clearance

 Also check for obstacles — radiators, switches, sockets, or furniture — that might block panels when open.
-Mark the swing path on the floor with tape to visualize how far the panels project.
+Mark the swing path on the floor with tape to visualize how far the folding door panels project.

 Step 7 — Record Measurements and Apply Tolerance